lukasoppermann/mac-setup/readme.md

 git clone --recursive https://github.com/sorin-ionescu/prezto.git "${ZDOTDIR:-$HOME}/.zprezto"
 ```

+#### RUN THE COMMAND
-Run the following command to install all files for prezto & change the default shell to zsh
+RUN the following command to install all files for prezto & change the default shell to zsh
 ```shell
 setopt EXTENDED_GLOB
 for rcfile in "${ZDOTDIR:-$HOME}"/.zprezto/runcoms/^README.md(.N); do